ChiWrite-logo

 I got good grades in the girls’ school.
 It was not a big deal.
 The girls liked me.
 I had many friends.
 In the boys' school, we had a test every Friday.
 The result came out on Monday and we had to sit in class according to the grades we earned.
 I got the best grade.
 The teacher placed me on the prime seat.
 One particular boy, Doherty, “began to find my trouble.”
 I did not know what I did to annoy him, but I felt the resentment.
 He would talk with some boys, and they would laugh and look at me.
 It was all confusing to me.
 Then one day, on a Friday, it happened.

 School was over.
-The headmaster was giving the final address before dismissal.
+The headteacher was giving the final address before dismissal.
 Doherty and his group were laughing and looking at me.
 He passed beside me and used his elbow to nudge me.
 They laughed.
+My heart pounded.
 He passed again and did the same thing.
-My play mates always said that “Ihe lukwe-e n nk’ ito oto” (When something reaches the third point it sticks).
-Many tales conveyed the impression of three as the point.
+My play mates always said that “Ihe lukwe-e na nk’ ito oto” (When something reaches the third point it sticks).
+Many tales conveyed the impression of three as the vital point.
 I don’t know whether it was the magic of the third number or that my adrenalin had pumped up, but it happened on the third.

 He used his leg to nudge my leg and I heard the laughter of his friends.
+That was it - the final point.
 I pushed him.
 A la boys’ style, he started prancing like Mohammed Ali and gave me jabs.
 I bent down and collected his two legs.
-He was down.
+He went down; flat on the floor.
 The boys cheered!
 I won!
 He did not come to school for one week; he was ashamed.
 The boys began to accept me.

 Funny, I got their respect from whopping a boy not from getting good grades.
 Doherty also accepted that the first seat did not belong to him and that the new girl could also win it and sit on it.